eigenfoo/old-eigenfoo.github.io/_pages/about.md

 ![image-right]({{ site.url }}{{ site.baseurl }}/assets/images/portrait.png){: .align-right}

 Hello!
 My name is George, and this is my personal website.
-I'm a PyData ninja, machine learner, math enthusiast and coffee ~~addict~~ lover.
+I'm a data scientist, machine learner, dabbling mathematician and coffee ~~addict~~ lover.
 (I also really like sushi.)

-I'm currently a data scientist/ research analyst at [Point72](http://point72.com), working out of their New York office.
+I'm currently a data scientist/ research analyst at [Point72 Asset Management](http://point72.com), working out of their New York office.
 I help power their internal research efforts, with a particular penchant for Bayesian modelling and data analysis.